 The following figures represent summaries of the types of data we have acquired to-date.
 Please note that these will change as we gain access to more data on certain plant growth forms.

 Figure 5.
-Type of abundance data available for lichen analyses, current as of November 2020.
+Type of data available for lichen analyses, current as of April 2021.

 Figure 6.
-Type of data available for moss analyses.
-Data current as of November 2020.
+Type of disturbance data available for analyses.
+Data current as of April 2021.